 We have a full guide on buying Jon boat lights if you want more details on this.

-Adding a casting deck to your Jon boat is purely optional but it does make storage more organised and allows for easier movement on the boat when fishing.
+Adding a casting deck to your Jon boat is purely optional but it does make storage more organized and allows for easier movement on the boat when fishing.

 Although adding a casting deck to a small boat will often make it tippy this is not a problem with a Jon boat due to its flat bottom and superior stability.
 Be aware that adding a casting deck to your Jon boat will reduce the amount of passengers it can carry though.